Mutations

 A few studies have examined early pathology before symptom onset.
 For example, a study including six asymptomatic carriers from five P301L families found hypometabolism and reduction in grey matter volume in the anterior cingulate (Clarke et al., 2021).
 Similarly, a study of an asymptomatic carrier identified signs of tau pathology and neurodegeneration in anterior cingulate, anterior temporal, middle/superior frontal, and fronto-insular cortex, and amygdala (Giannini et al., 2023).
 Moreover, a study that compared a presymptomatic versus a symptomatic carrier in a family with a svPPA phenotype, found that in the symptomatic case, neurodegeneration and tau accumulation overlapped extensively—with atrophy, hypometabolism, and tau deposition in the anterior temporal and frontal cortices with a left-predominant asymmetry—while in the presymptomatic carrier, tau pathology was more extensive than the region with hypometabolism (Xu et al., 2023).

-P301L occurs in a highly conserved region of the tau sequence within exon 10 and only affects the 4-repeat (4R) tau isoforms because exon 10 is spliced out of 3-repeat (3R) isoforms.
+P301L is in the highly conserved PGGG repeat of the second repeat domain within tau’s microtubule-binding domain.
+It affects only 4-repeat (4R) tau isoforms because it is in exon 10 which is spliced out of 3-repeat (3R) isoforms.
+The P301L substitution promotes tau filament assembly and disrupts microtubule dynamics without affecting the splicing of exon 10.

 Aggregation